approov/quickstart-react-native/SHAPES-EXAMPLE.md

 yarn run react-native run-ios --simulator="iPhone 14"
 ```

-If you wish to run on a physical iOS device then connct it to your host platform over USB.
+If you wish to run on a physical iOS device then connect it to your host platform over USB.
 See [Run an App on a device](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca) for setup instructions.

 You must set up a development team to set up code signing and establish the device provisioning profile.
 Open the Xcode project as follows: